emee-dev/treblle-monorepo/apps/sdk/README.md

 <!-- Installation instruction for the platform goes here -->

-> See the [docs](https://treblle-express-docs.vercel.app/) for this SDK to learn more.
+> Click to see the [documentation](https://treblle-express-docs.vercel.app/) for this SDK to learn more.

 ## Available SDKs